itsxdamdam/ecommerce-product-page/README.md

 # to do
-- Fix slider on lightbox carousel
+- Fix slider on lightbox active
 - Fix slider on mobile screens